MichaelAquilina/Some-2D-RPG/TASKS.md

 - [] - AI for bats.
 Use A* for path finding techniques
 - [] - Proper x and y component calculation for vectors (using Sine and Cosine).
 On both coins and entities
 - [] - better entity integration in map loading
+- [] - Entities at certain zoom levels show pixels from outside their source frame (example Bat and Tree2)

 Must Have
 ---------